The-Balance-FFXIV/balance-static/content/jobs/healers/scholar/fight-tips/sch-dsr-fight-tips.md

 #### Thordan Opening

 * Healing isn’t too heavy here -- only the tank takes damage, but if they aren’t using invulnerability they can take a lot.
-* Prepull Recitation lines up well for this fight, so feel free to excog your tanks.
+* Prepull Recitation lines up well for this fight, so feel free to Excog your tanks.
 * It’s important to understand how your tanks will be handling busters in this phase.
-Tanks will require healing during Ascalon’s might if they’re using cooldowns instead of their invulns.
+Tanks will require healing during Ascalon’s Might if they’re using cooldowns instead of their invulns.
 Discuss with your tanks how they’re planning mitigation and invulns so you can be prepared with Excog and shields.

 #### Strength Healing Advice